 The act of saving the processed offset is called committing offsets.
 Consumers can commit offsets automatically or manually:

 Offsets are typically committed back to a special Kafka topic called __consumer_offsets.
-Understanding how offsets are managed is critical for data integrity, much like understanding version control with Git is for code integrity.
+Understanding how offsets are managed is critical for data integrity.

 Essential Consumer Configurations